The Potential Transition from Smartwatches to Smart Glasses

 We might see a future where these devices work in tandem, with the smartwatch handling background health monitoring and basic alerts, while the smart glasses provide the rich, contextual, and interactive overlay.
 As smart glass technology matures, becomes more affordable, and addresses the current limitations, its capabilities will expand, potentially taking on more functions currently performed by smartwatches and even smartphones.

 The transition, if it can be called that, won’t be a sudden replacement but rather a gradual evolution of how we choose to access and interact with digital information in our daily lives.
-The wrist has served us well, but the future of wearable computing may just be in plain sight.
+The wrist has served us well, but the future of Smartwatches to Smart Glasses may just be in plain sight.

 Additional helpful information